Leaders Merchant Services Review

 Here are some common complaints:

-- Other Hidden Fees & Terms: In case undisclosed early termination fees weren’t enough, Leaders has you covered.
-Many agents will be glad to leave PCI compliance fees undisclosed and unexplained, as well as non-compliance fees, annual fees, and basically any other fee you might encounter.
-Complaints of this nature come up again and again with Leaders.
-Many merchants state they were given an application to electronically sign, but never saw documentation of the full gambit of fees and legal terms until later.
+- Other Hidden Fees & Terms: In case undisclosed early termination fees weren’t enough, Leaders Merchant Services has you covered.
+The overwhelming majority of complaints involve hidden fees.
+Many agents will be glad to leave PCI compliance fees undisclosed and unexplained, as well as non-compliance fees, annual fees, and any other fee you might encounter.
+Many merchants state they were given an application to sign electronically but never saw documentation of the full gamut of fees and legal terms until later.

-- Climbing Rates: Even if Leaders seems like they are giving you very low rates in your tiered pricing plan, that’s not a guarantee that they will stay low.
-Some merchants complain that rates skyrocketed in the first year of service.
-Another reason to always insist on interchange-plus pricing.
+- Climbing Rates: Even if Leaders Merchant Services seems like it’s giving you very low rates in your tiered pricing plan, that’s not a guarantee that they will stay low.
+Some merchants complain that rates skyrocketed in the first year of service — another reason to always insist on interchange-plus pricing.

 Positive Reviews & Testimonials

-This is where things really go off the rails, I’m afraid.
-Maybe its because I’ve read thousands of merchant account provider testimonials as part of my job, but most Leaders testimonials smell off to me.
-Whoever’s been working on these lately has tried really hard to make some of the reviews sound believable, which usually just ends up making them worse.
+Usually, this is where we’d typically look at the silver lining.
+Instead, this is where things really go off the rails, I’m afraid.
+Fraudulent positive reviews on user review sites are all too commonplace, but whoever’s been working on these lately has tried super hard to make some of the reviews sound believable, which usually just ends up making them worse.
 In fact, so many are clearly fake that I don’t even care anymore if some of them might be authentic.
 It’s that bad, folks.

 Another strategy these companies use is directly partnering with review sites with sketchy ranking criteria.
 In the worst cases, it’s as simple as paying for a good ranking position.
-Here are a few examples of these sites, so you know I’m not just a paranoid conspiracy theorist:
+There are fewer instances of this behavior now than just a couple years ago, but you can still run into some head-scratchers.

-Yes, Leaders created a separate “Leaders Merchant Services Reviews” website in an attempt to snag anyone searching its reputation.
+Yes, the company created a separate “Leaders Merchant Services Reviews” website in an attempt to snag anyone searching its reputation.
 Lots of written testimonials are posted on this site, but I know you’ll be shocked to learn that the quality is low.
 Who knows if any of them are authentic customers?
-Like I said, I don’t even care anymore.

-The internet as a whole is rife with fake reviews, but what drives a company like Leaders Merchant Services to solicit so many low quality and fraudulent testimonials?
-This looks like desperate behavior from a merchant account provider that’s been racking up too much negative feedback, so the scales must be tipped back the other way at all costs.
-The bad news is that Leaders and other iPayment-associated associated companies will likely only continue to develop more sophisticated, aggressive, or sneaky reputation management techniques.
+The internet as a whole is rife with fake reviews, but what drives a company such as Leaders Merchant Services to solicit so many low quality and fraudulent testimonials?
+It looks desperate coming from a merchant account provider that’s been racking up too much negative feedback, so the scales must be tipped back the other way at all costs.
+The bad news is that Leaders Merchant Services and other iPayment-associated companies will likely only continue to develop more sophisticated, aggressive, or sneaky reputation management techniques.
 The good news is that we’ll continue to call them out for it!

-All of this fake testimonial garbage is a reaction to complaints of hidden fees, deceptive sales tactics, and misleading marketing.
-I have a feeling that Leaders’ extremely low advertised rates have something to do with the large number of “hidden fees” complaints.
-I suspect that most merchants are getting lured in by the “low rates” then getting a wake-up call once their first statement arrives.
-This illustrates why you shouldn’t shop for a merchant account based solely on advertised rates.
+All this fake testimonial garbage is a reaction to complaints of hidden fees, deceptive sales tactics, and misleading marketing.
+I have a feeling that Leaders Merchant Services’ extremely low advertised rates have something to do with the large number of “hidden fees” complaints.
+I suspect that most merchants are getting lured in by the “low rates,” then getting a wake-up call once their first statement arrives.
+This scenario illustrates why you shouldn’t shop for a merchant account based solely on advertised rates.
 Companies like this count on merchants not truly understanding pricing models and interchange.

-iPayment recently bought Leaders, and then Paysafe bought iPayment, so we’ll have to see how all this acquiring eventually shakes out.
-In the meantime, don’t be fooled by an A+ BBB rating or a bunch of glowing reviews at sketchy independent ranking sites.
-Until I’ve seen that Leaders has cleaned up its act, 1.5 stars is all I can muster.
-I can’t even recommend that you bother trying to negotiate for interchange-plus pricing and month-to-month contract with these turkeys.
+iPayment recently bought Leaders Merchant Services, then Paysafe bought iPayment, but it doesn’t look like there’s been too much of a change in their MO.
+In the meantime, don’t be fooled by a bunch of glowing reviews at sketchy independent ranking sites.
+Until I’ve seen that Leaders Merchant Services has cleaned up its act, 1.5 stars are all I can muster.
+I can’t even recommend that you bother trying to negotiate for interchange-plus pricing and a month-to-month contract with these turkeys.
 Thankfully, you have plenty of better options.